dotnet-websharper/bing.maps/README.md

     AJAX maps)
   * Ask for metadata about the maps, such as information about the tiles.

-This WebSharper™ Extension provides functions to build a request for this REST API, and classes to process the results.
+This WebSharper Extension provides functions to build a request for this REST API, and classes to process the results.
 These functions can be found in the `IntelliFactory.WebSharper.Bing.Rest` module.